anisshah01/amazon_sales_analysis/README.md

 1. **Revenue declined during the analyzed period**, falling from approximately ₹2.57 Cr in April to ₹2.05 Cr in June.

-2. **Revenue and order volume followed a similar downward pattern**, suggesting that the decline was primarily driven by lower transaction activity.
+2. **Revenue and order volume followed a similar downward pattern**, indicating that lower transaction activity was associated with the decline in revenue.

 3. **Revenue was concentrated among specific products and categories**, making top-performing SKUs important contributors to overall sales.

 4. **Sales were geographically concentrated**, with a smaller number of cities and states contributing a significant portion of revenue.

-5. **Fulfilment and courier-status patterns provide operational insights** that can be used to investigate delivery and order-completion performance.
+5. **Fulfilment and courier-status patterns provide operational insights** that can be used to investigate order and delivery performance.

 6. **Promotional activity was not evenly distributed**, indicating that promotions may have been focused on particular products or sales segments.